Lernstick/glados/howtos/manual-install.md

 mysql> quit
 ```

-Open the config file `/usr/share/glados/config/db.php` and provide the database name, the username and the password from above:
+Open the config file `/usr/share/glados/config/db.php` and provide the database name, the username and the password from above (see [Config Files](config-files.md) for more information):

 ```php
 return [